 Accounting Cost-Volume-Profit Analysis

-We just saw how to calculate the volume of minimum sales in units and dollars to break-even (have zero profit).
-What if we are interested to know how many valves need to be sold to earn $30,000?
-What about $40,000 profit?
+We just saw how to calculate the volume of minimum sales in units and dollars to break-even (i.e., have zero profits).
+What if we want to know how many valves need to be sold to earn a $30,000 profit?
+What about a $40,000 profit?

-The answer can be found using the same equation we saw before (income and profit can be used interchangeably):
+The answer can be found by using the same equation we used before:

 Sales = Variable Costs + Fixed Costs + Profits